primer/octicons-v2/README.md

 ### 🙏 Request or add a new icon

-To request or add a new icon, open an issue using the [New icon request](https://github.com/primer/octicons-v2/issues/new?assignees=&labels=icon+request&template=new-icon-request.md&title=%5BIcon+request%5D) template.
+To request or add a new icon, open an issue using the [new icon request](https://github.com/primer/octicons-v2/issues/new?assignees=&labels=icon+request&template=new-icon-request.md&title=%5BIcon+request%5D) template.

 ### 👩‍💻 Improve the website or Chrome extension